-After running the codes in CODE 13, the 100 sets of parameter estimates were printed in the SAS output window.
-Usually, for each parameter, we need to calculate 3 numbers: the mean and the standard deviation (s.d.) of each parameter estimate, and the mean of the associated standard errors (MSE) from the 100 sets of data.
-All of these can be calculated using the SAS codes in CODE 14.
+After running the macro in Code 13, the 100 sets of parameter estimates were printed in the SAS output window.
+Usually, for each parameter, we need to calculate three numbers: the mean and the standard deviation of each parameter estimate, and the mean of the associated standard errors (MSE) from the 100 sets of data.
+All of these can be calculated using the SAS codes in Code 14.